403thi/dynamic-image-renderer/README.md

 `<img src="https://dynamic-image-renderer.vercel.app/api?title=myTitle&subtitle=mySubtitle">`

-In Markdown, you can uses HTML way or the markdown method.
+In Markdown, you can use HTML way or the markdown one.

 `![Image Description](https://dynamic-image-renderer.vercel.app/api?title=myTitle&subtitle=mySubtitle)`